crazychenz/vinnie.work/website/docs/EmbeddedSystemsAnalysis/HardwareAnalysis/DigitalSignals.md

 <!-- TODO: Consider removing the following paragraph? -->

 Naturally, many engineers will assume that a high value is equal to a logical `1` and a low value is equal to a logical `0`.
 Keep in mind that the state of a signal can be logically _interpreted_ differently for different components and their configurations.
 These interpretations can be arbitrary so you should consult the component data sheet to know which is which.
 The takeaway is that when left with experimentation, do not assume logical `1` is > logical `0` in terms of voltage.

-Note: For the remainder of this material, we'll assume that a logical `1` is high voltage and a logical `0` is zero voltage.
+**Note:** For the remainder of this material, we'll assume that a logical `1` is high voltage and a logical `0` is zero voltage.

+## Timing Diagrams

 Let's take a look at a _digital timing diagram_: